 -

 None profe year imm finar fisca ession, or from to the present ediately prece ncial records o I year income n operation of your control of your control of the second on the basis of a factor of the best of the you have received from e our business from the beg gross amounts received de ar year.
 (If you maintain, fiscal rather than a calend ginning and ending dates ncome for each spouse so inning of this calendar uring the two years , or have maintained, ar year you may report of your fiscal year) If

 Year Amount Source (e.g. wages) (If other than a calendar year)

 77. 1 .]
 Year to Date \$, ,

-Husband 2014 \$
+Husband 1 2014 \$

 2013 \$

 2013 Ψ

 Wife Year to Date

 2014 \$

 2013 \$

-None profe e the amount of ession, or oper eding the filin of income receive ration of your bu n employment or operated by you other than from siness during the two year bive particulars.
-If a joint n employment, trade, ars immediately
+2. Income other than from employment or operation of business.
+None State the amount of income received by you other than from employment, trade, profession, or operation of your business during the two years immediately preceding the filing of this case.
+Give particulars.
+If a joint petition is filed, state income for each spouse separately.

 Year Source (e.g. S ocial Security or child su pport) Amount

 Husband i 2014 \$

 2013 \$

 '

 Wife 2014 \$

-WITE 2013 \$
+WHE 2013 \$

 2010